All-Hands-AI/OpenHands/CONTRIBUTING.md

 ```

 ### 4. Create a New Branch And Open a Pull Request
-Create a new branch on your fork with your implementation.
-Open your forked repository and create a Pull Request which sets the source branch to your new branch, and the target branch to `OpenDevin/OpenDevin` `main` branch.
+a.
+Create a new branch with your changes
+b.
+On Github, go to the page of your forked repository
+c.
+Create a Pull Request
+  i.
+Click on `Branches`
+  ii.
+Click on the `...` beside your branch and click on `New pull request`
+  iii.
+Set `base repository` to `OpenDevin/OpenDevin`
+  iv.
+Set `base` to `main`
+  v.
+Click `Create pull request`

 The PR should appear in [OpenDevin PRs](https://github.com/OpenDevin/OpenDevin/pulls).

 Then the OpenDevin team will review your code.